quiltdata/quilt/docs/Catalog/FileBrowser.md

+## Files browser

-Every S3 bucket attached to Quilt has a "Bucket" tab that displays all files in the bucket.
+Every S3 bucket attached to Quilt has a "Bucket" tab in the Catalog that displays all files in the bucket.

 ![Files browser tab](../imgs/catalog-filesbrowser-tab.png)